The Origins of the Second World War: Reception

 The book was published in the United States by Athenaeum Press.
-At the publisher's suggestion, Taylor wrote a preface to the American edition explaining America's role in the 1930s.
+At the publisher's suggestion, Taylor added a preface "for the American reader" which explained that his book was "directed solely to the question: why did Great Britain and France declare war on Germany?" (and so did not explore why Hitler invaded Soviet Russia, or Japan attacked Pearl Harbor, or Hitler and Mussolini declared war on the United States).
+It emphasised America's role in the 1920s, in creating the context for 1930s European diplomacy, despite America's subsequent policy silence.

 The reaction to Taylor's thesis was even more extreme than in Britain.
 The review in Time magazine thundered against Taylor:

-Taylor finds excuses for Hitler and reasons to blame nearly everybody else...In Taylor's view it was always somebody else who put poor, passive Hitler in a mood to fight...With scholarly detachment, Taylor states the case for appeasing Hitler and for resisting him, but his sympathies obviously lie with the appeasers...Taylor insists that Hitler was no fanatic.
-'Hitler was a rational, though no doubt a wicked statesmen,' writes Taylor primly...his nationalism, far from being the common variety, was the most virulent racism the world has ever known...'A Study of history is of no practical use in the present or future,' Taylor, who likes to be whimsical, once said.
+Taylor finds excuses for Hitler and reasons to blame nearly everybody else...
+In Taylor's view it was always somebody else who put poor, passive Hitler in a mood to fight...
+With scholarly detachment, Taylor states the case for appeasing Hitler and for resisting him, but his sympathies obviously lie with the appeasers...
+Taylor insists that Hitler was no fanatic.
+'Hitler was a rational, though no doubt a wicked statesmen,' writes Taylor primly...
+[Yet Hitler's] nationalism, far from being the common variety, was the most virulent racism the world has ever known...
+'A study of history is of no practical use in the present or future,' Taylor, who likes to be whimsical, once said.
 As far as Taylor himself is concerned, his book proves his point.

 Gordon A. Craig in the New York Herald Tribune condemned the book, calling it a "perverse and potentially dangerous book.
 Mr. Taylor has always shown a tendency to strain the truth in order to achieve striking formulations.
 But he has never before been so intent upon demonstrating his originality as he is here, or so willing to indulge in exaggeration, oversimplification, quibbling, and sheer willfulness in order to achieve his effects".
 Craig ended by saying Taylor "also gives aid and comfort to those who would like to rehabilitate the Fuehrer's reputation".

-Two exceptions were American revisionist historians Harry Elmer Barnes and Murray Rothbard, who both praised Taylor's thesis in the hopes that it would allow future scholars to correct the historical record of the outbreak of hostilities, in a similar manner that occurred after the First World War.
+Two exceptions were American Holocaust denier Harry Elmer Barnes and Murray Rothbard, who both praised Taylor's thesis in the hopes that it would allow future scholars to correct the historical record of the outbreak of hostilities, in a similar manner that occurred after the First World War.

-In 1963, a second edition appeared with new preface by Taylor entitled 'Second Thoughts'.